SATANtrainsAI/nanoPLM/README.md

 - **Model**: A GPT-style transformer (`GPT` class) with:
   - Absolute Positional embeddings
   - Multiple transformer blocks
-  - Optional LoRA dimension for parameter-efficient size model
+  - Optional Latent attention for parameter effeciency (lora_dim)
 - **Training**:
   - Uses `DataLoader` for batches
   - Implements distributed training with PyTorch’s `DistributedDataParallel` (DDP)
   - Applies automatic mixed precision (AMP) for faster training in float16/bfloat16 modes (configurable)
 - **Generation**: Demonstrates how to generate new protein sequences with specific constraints (temperature, top-k, n-gram blocking, repetition penalty).
+Also Blasting the generated protein and predicting the structre using ESMFold and visualizing it using PyMol

 ---